 In addition to the lists described above, OFAC considers any entity that is 50% or more owned by a prohibited or restricted party to be a restricted party themselves.
 This means that not only is screening crucial but looking into the ownership structure of who you are doing business with is just as important.
 In many cases, additional screening tools are required to determine this information.

 Many compliance programs fail to include any reference to OFAC regulations and how to comply with them.
-According to OFAC, a number one root cause of violations is a lack of a formal Sanctions Compliance Program, or SCP.
+According to OFAC, a primary root cause of violations is a lack of a formal Sanctions Compliance Program, or SCP.

 Consult the OFAC Compliance Framework Publication

-- Management commitment: Senior management commitment and support acts as a cornerstone of any compliance program by ensuring adequate resources and cooperation throughout the entire organization.
+- Management commitment: Senior management commitment and support act as a cornerstone of any compliance program by ensuring adequate resources and cooperation throughout the entire organization.

 - Risk assessment: Risks that are ignored can lead to OFAC violations.
 OFAC recommends a risk-based approach when implementing a compliance program.
 Risks should be identified, analyzed, and addressed.